Lovely-Sim-Racing/lovely-dashboard/docs/settings.md

 To change your personal settings, you will need to edit the `Lovely-Dashboard_settings.json` file in any text editor.

+> [!NOTE]
-**:information_source: If you do not copy the settings file, the default values will be used.**
+> If you do not copy the settings file, the default values will be used

 ## Settings